 People who are born with facial birthmarks may very likely feel quite uncomfortable whenever they’re outside and find others staring at them.
 One woman in the United Kingdom who felt this way ended up undergoing 18 surgeries to remove her marks over a 14-year period, and today, she’s looking wonderful.
 Nevertheless, she has a message of hope to share with the world.

-Even since the day Cody Hall of Corby, Northamptonshire, was born, people often stared at her face whenever her parents took her out.
-That was due to her severe birthmark, thought to be a haemangioma, which was so massive that it distorted the left side of her face and pushed her nose to one side.
+Even since the day Cody Hall, of Corby, Northamptonshire, was born, people often stared at her face whenever her parents took her out.
+That was due to her severe birthmark, thought to be a hemangioma, which was so massive that it distorted the left side of her face and pushed her nose to one side.

 “In England, our neighbor asked my wife if we put a bag over (Cody’s) head when we took her out,” her father, Tony Hall, said in a 1993 interview with Orlando Sentinel.
 “The hardest thing is the stares and comments from the ignorant people in this world who don’t understand what’s going on with her.”